c-14795/nv-interview-chaitanya-terraform/README.md

     3. Enabling of GCP services, Service account creation
     4. For this assessment scope, went ahead using default network.
 2. Workload identity federation has been enabled for seamless authentication,
-3. Service account creation and binding to Workload federation has been attempted.
+3. Service account creation and binding to Workload federation has been done.
 4. Config map with pii fields info has been created in airflow-ns namespace.

 ## Airflow deployment